 It’s hard to beat eating the amazing tastes of Thai market food that costs less than $1!

 Even still the bonus for Malaysia is the rich mixture of the three nationalities of Chinese, Indian and Malay dishes.

 Part of the reason for me stacking on 6-7 kilos during the first year in Malaysia is due to the tasty food here.
-I have written before about Roti Canai and Won ton mee are party responsible for my weight gain and why I attempted lose 6 kg last year.
+I have written before about why eating Roti Canai and Won ton mee are some of the reasons for my weight gain and why I attempted to lose 6 kg last year.

 Both countries have a good selection of Western food too.
 Each week in Malaysia I still enjoy a steak Guinness pie, fish and chips or pizza, alongside mostly traditional Chinese and Malay dishes.

 Overall though if I had to choose between Thailand and Malaysia for food, I would pick Thailand.

 Malaysia is closer to the equator and so is overall hotter than Thailand.
 You can feel it with the higher humidity too.
 There is no big difference between seasons too, which means the weather is fairly consistent year-round.

 There are slight differences that can see around Chinese New Year (February most years) getting hotter with later in the year getting more rain.